jpritikin/coach/content/docs/me/psychoactive/santo-daime/_index.md

 Some report that Daime interferes with sleep.
 Kava is often not strong enough.
-Cannabinol (CBN) may help address this challenge.[^bonn-miller2024]
+Cannabinol (CBN) may help address this challenge.[^bonn-miller2024] For a nice soft recovery, try 50mg CBN immediately after a work and 20mg Δ8-THC upon waking in the morning.

 ### Baptism 🌊